mulderp/mulderp.github.com/_posts/2015-03-14-serial-communication-with-nodejs.md

 <img src="/static/images/serial_comm.png" />

-Bits and bytes follow up each other.
-A clock can be provided for timing purposes.
-But a clock can be left out, when we set explicit timing information on the sending and receiving ends.
-Usually, the data travels on one or multiple wires, but serial communication concepts often apply to wire-*less* communication too.
+Bits and bytes follow up each other "in series".
+A clock can be included for accurate timing of data signals.
+But in other communication schemes, the clock is left out.
+This is possible when timing is defined on the sending and receiving ends, for example when data transmission should happen on 57600 bits per second.

+Besides timing, serial communication is about configuration of wires.
+Data travels in one or multiple directions, usually on wires.
+But serial communication concepts often apply to wire-*less* communication too.

 There are different forms of serial communication such as [RS-232](http://en.wikipedia.org/wiki/RS-232) or [USB](http://en.wikipedia.org/wiki/USB).
 In both cases, the core building block in a micro chip is an [UART](http://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter) (or "universal asynchronous receiver and transmitter").
 This digital logic can be configured to different data formats and transmission speeds.